 No, it is made in China.
 See more about Bruntmor Cast Iron.

-The process for making a cast-iron skillet starts with molten pig iron, steel, and other ingredients to be poured into a sand mold.
+The process of making a cast-iron skillet starts with molten pig iron, steel, and other ingredients being poured into a sand mold.
 Molds are made from sand because the temperature of the molten iron is less than that of sand so the mold won’t melt.
 After the pot cools the mold will be broken out of the casting.
 Then the finishing process commences.

 Camp Chef cast iron is made in China.

 So there you have it whether you looking for a Dutch oven made in the USA, a cast iron set, or an American-made cast-iron skillet made in the USA you now have a choice of cookware from several cast iron manufacturers.